 If you or a loved one has been injured in an auto accident in Mobile or anywhere in Alabama, and you believe you suffered injuries as a result of defective airbags, it is important that you speak with one of our experienced defective product attorneys today.
 Defective vehicle claims are difficult to handle alone because there are many different parties that may be responsible for manufacturing the car.

-Contact Long & Long today to schedule an initial consultation with our defective product attorneys in our convenient Mobile, Alabama personal injury office.
+Contact Long & Long by calling (877) 336-0776 or filling out our online form today to schedule an initial consultation with our attorneys in our convenient Mobile, Alabama personal injury office.